 Miss Scarlet Black was lost.
-It was her own fault, she reminded herself with every step.
-She traversed through the twisted network of narrow streets with only a blurry address and a man’s name written on a wrinkled scrap of paper to guide her feet.
+It was her own fault, and each echoing step served as a reminder of her folly.
+She traversed through the twisted network of narrow streets with only an address and a man's name written in smudged ink on a wrinkled scrap of paper.
 The unfamiliar avenues crowded with the public squalor of the city only guaranteed disorientation for the young lady.

 “Baker Street?
 No. Decker Avenue?
 No, that’s not it either,” she questioned her directions while peering at the monotonous street signs.
 With an exasperated sigh, Scarlet attempted to remove herself from the jostling river of pedestrians to reexamine the folded slip of paper.
 Unfortunately, they neglected to pass her by in peace.
 Elbows, hips, and baskets knocked against her without a word of apology until she was flat against the window of a shop.
 She clutched the paper with both hands to prevent it from slipping out of her fingers and abandoning her in the faceless crowd.
 While cautiously unfurling the paper, Scarlet pinched the corner with quivering fingers.
 The opposite end fluttered in the wind; the sight sent her heart into a fit of spasms.
 Swatting away the drooping elongated feathers from her hat, she endeavored to read her handwriting, yet the smeared numbers and words still could not guide Scarlet in the right direction.
 She remained astray from her path.
 More than anything else, she needed a guide through the gray city of Bath.